09 . 02 . 2023

 According to Bartłomiej Kurylak,

-Regardless of the form of auditing, its purpose remains unchanged.
-Due Diligence audit, legal audit or tax audit are studies that strengthen the company’s operations.
-However, some entrepreneurs’ concerns related to the audit result not only from the fear of being penalized for negligence, but also from the lack of understanding of the form and procedures of the audit.
-Technology can provide a solution in this area as well, as it will enable easier organization, transparency and security of such a process.
+Regardless of the form of the audit, its purpose remains unchanged.
+Due Diligence audits, legal audits, or tax audits are inherently designed to strengthen the company’s operations.
+However, some entrepreneurs’ concerns about audits stem not only from fear of penalties for oversight but also from a lack of understanding of the audit form and procedures.
+Technology can also provide solutions in this area, as it allows for easier organization, transparency, and security of the process.
+Regular audits and proper risk management are key to the effective functioning of any organization, and the content of the audit report and the results of corrective actions can contribute significantly to further process improvement within the company.

 Did you like the article?